joshuanallen/Air_Quality_Prediction/README.md

 # Air Quality Predicting prevalence of Socioeconomic variable rates related to health and wealth of area in California

 ## Project Overview:
-THis project's goal is to analyze air quality data from the California EPA by census tract in California to check for correlation with health and economic outcomes.
+This project's goal is to analyze air quality data from the California EPA by census tract in California to check for correlation with health and economic outcomes.

 ### Project Group Members:
 - Ashley Burneka